19 Fantastic Books Set in New York

 Set 100 years in the future in a 1000-floor tower, New York’s privileged elite navigate romance, privilege, and temptation in this sci-fi YA novel.

-It gave me gossip girl vibes with a futuristic feel except it opens with someone falling from their death from the top floor.
-Avery Fuller is genetically designed to be perfect but is her life as perfect as it seems?
+It gave me Gossip Girl vibes with a futuristic feel, except it opens with someone falling to their death from the top floor.
+Avery Fuller is genetically designed to be perfect, but is her life as perfect as it seems?
 If you love sci-fi, forbidden love stories, and the fight for survival of the Hunger Games, this book is perfect for you to read.

 The Golem and the Jinni